-Compared to the rest of the Washington D.C. market, the Strayer University region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Strayer University submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 1 listings have been listed, which means new listings are probably leasing quickly.
+In the last 90 days, 1 listings have come on the market, which means spaces might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
+About 200% of the available leases in the Strayer University are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.